openfaas/docs/docs/reference/cron.md

 If you would like to explore how to write CRON expressions, then see [https://crontab.guru/](https://crontab.guru/)

-## Docker Swarm
+## faasd

-Docker Swarm has no concepts of scheduled tasks or cron, but we have a suitable recommendation which you can use with your OpenFaaS cluster.
+faasd has no concepts of scheduled tasks or cron, but we have a suitable recommendation which you can use with your OpenFaaS cluster.
 If you deploy a Jenkins master service, then you can use that to manage your scheduled tasks.
 It will handle distributed locking, concurrency and queueing.

 Example usage: